Medical Board of Australia - Collection statement for Notification (complaint)

 • may otherwise be used for purposes that are reasonably necessary for us to conduct our normal functions and activities.

-How we disclose personal information
+Circumstances where we may or must disclose personal information

 • third party IT support providers who may also access our information systems remotely and this may involve access to personal information.
 Some of these third parties are located in countries outside Australia.
 Those countries include Japan, Canada and the United States of America.
 In all cases, we seek to share the minimum amount of personal data necessary.